deadBlueShark/education/golang/coursera-getting-started-with-go/note.md

 - Moore's Law used to help performance:
   - Number of transistors doubles every 18 month
 - More transistors used to lead to higher clock frequencies
-- Power/temperature constrainsts limit clock prequencies now
+- Power/temperature constraints limit clock frequencies now

 Solution for performance limitation:
 - Parallelism